phetsims/sun/doc/Checkbox.md

 ### Description Design How-To
 #### accessibleName
-* Must be unique.
+* Is unique (required).
-* Matches visual name when exists.
+* Matches visual name when possible.
-* Capture what checkbox controls (e.g., "Solution Values" is a better name than "Values" alone).
+* Captures what the checkbox controls (e.g., "Solution Values" is a better name than "Values" alone).
   * Reasoning: The word, "Values" alone, can be vague without additional context.
-* Avoid using a verb (e.g., "Solution Values" is a better name than "Show Values").
+* Avoids using a verb (e.g., "Solution Values" is a better name than "Show Values").
   * Reasoning: A verb works well for the Interactive Description feature where the checked state and changes in state are always communicated.
 A verb in the name works less well for the Voicing feature where the Voicing Name Response can be voiced on its own, without a voicing context response, and where there are no automatic object responses about checked state are announced.
-* Uses title case, generally no punctuation.
+* Uses title case; generally no punctuation is needed.
 E.g., no period at the end.

 #### accessibleHelpText
 * Always reads as true, regardless of checked state (e.g., “Show or hide…” or “Explore with or without…”)